Xceptance/xlt-documentation/content/en/xtc/loadtesting/170-monitor-lt.md

 ### Scenario Status

 The _Scenario Status_ tab only contains information while the test is actually running or finished.
-This is an overview of all test scenarios that are executed in this load test, containing scenario name and state and other useful information such as currently running users, average scenario runtime and especially the number of events and errors that occurred in this scenario:
+After the [live metrics]({{< relref "#live-metrics" >}}) follows an overview of all test scenarios that are executed in this load test, containing scenario name and state and other useful information such as currently running users, average scenario runtime and especially the number of events and errors that occurred in this scenario:

 {{< image src="xtc/loadtest_scenarioStatus.png" >}}
 The scenario status view for a running load test.
 {{< /image >}}

+#### Live Metrics

+The graph on top of the scenario status table is updated live while the load test is running and displays information on the number of currently active users for each test scenario as well as total users.
+Hovering over the graph displays a popup of the values for this point in time.

+Since this might be a lot of information, you can filter in the dropdown for single or several test scenarios or just display total values.

+Red vertical lines are displayed when scenario errors occurred.
+These are bound to the respective scenarios, i.e. if you select a single scenario only the errors for this scenario will be visible in the graph.
+If you select _Totals_, all errors will be displayed.

+{{% note notitle %}}
+Please note that there may be gaps in the live metrics even though the test was running fine during that time - this might happen due to a restart or relocation of the status updater (which regularly fetches the test status from the agents).
+Also, if the status updater does not receive any status from the agents for whatever reason, the charts will contain a gap for that period.
+{{% /note %}}

+The data for the scenario status chart is available for a limited period of time only (7 days after the load test has ended).
+After that time the chart will no longer be displayed as it would be empty anyway.